Adapted from Julia Reed's Corpse Reviver No. 2 in But Mama Always Put Vodka in Her Sangria

 I keep Julia Reed’s food columns from The New York Times in a binder.
 (The one called Member of the Club is my favorite.)
 Her books Ham Biscuits, Hostess Gowns, and Other Southern Specialities and But Mama Always Put Vodka in Her Sangria are dog-eared on my shelf and downloaded on my Kindle and iPad for easy access.
 I even went as far as subscribing to Garden & Gun magazine so I can read The High and the Low, Julia Reed’s monthly column.

 In a previous incarnation, I lived in Atlanta for eight years.
-I celebrated Thanksgiving weekends cheering for the Georgia Tech Yellow Jackets on their home turf or watching the Georgia Bulldogs play football between the Hedges.
+I celebrated Thanksgiving weekends cheering for the Georgia Tech Yellow Jackets on their home turf or play football between the Hedges at the University of Georgia.
 I ate my fair share of “puhmenna” cheese, hot pepper jelly, and had a Varsity Hot Dog or two, and I agree completely what Julia Reed meant when she said this about New York:

 from Ham Biscuits, Hostess Gowns, and Other Southern Specialties by Julia Reed

-The 2014 holiday season is upon us, and in honor of Julia Reed, on New Year's Eve I will be drinking as much Veuve Clicquot as I can get my hands on, but once January second rolls around, and the post-holiday doldrums kick in, I’ll be dreaming about green grass, blue skies, 80-degree days, and this drink - my go-to summer cocktail for entertaining, which I adapted from Julia Reed's Corpse Reviver 2.
+Now the 2014 holiday season is upon us, and in honor of Julia Reed, on New Year's Eve I will be drinking as much Champagne as I can get my hands on, but once January second rolls around, and the post-holiday doldrums kick in, I’ll be dreaming about green grass, blue skies, 80-degree days, and this drink - my go-to summer cocktail for entertaining, which I adapted from Julia Reed's Corpse Reviver 2.

 It's named in honor of Flavia de Luce, the intrepid sleuth in Alan Bradley's marvelous mystery series that begins with The Sweetness at the Bottom of the Pie, because with the Pernod left out, the corpse is left cold, not revived.